STEPHEN BUSH - 'A Troubled Mind'

 ‘Kapelmuur’ (2021) 177 X 209 cm oil and enamel on plywood panels

-It is this role as a foundation or starting point for a vision of painting and the world that doors now fulfil.
+It is this role as a foundation or starting point for a vision of painting and the world that doors now fulfill.
 It may seem a peculiar substitute but much depends on how the artist came by the doors, their history or relevance for him.
 They are his foundation at a new and more personal level, at one step further back in the process.
 Obviously, they do not suggest shapes or places, as pourings once did, but those kind of suggestions are no longer necessary.
 A long record of prior convictions now steers that agenda.
 This should be taken in combination with shifts to more localised subject matter, less heroic figures, and most importantly, lower landscapes increasingly dominated by architecture or building.
 Building begets building, possibly.

 As mentioned, there is a trade-off to be negotiated at this stage of the artist’s career – at this stage of post modern dystopia.
 The artist eases his way towards something more personal, less complete or all-encompassing and finds something more solid upon which to launch his next phase.
 It is an intriguing prospect.